 - The Couple and Family Therapy Center – You will train as a student therapist in our on-campus clinic with a faculty member as your supervisor.
 The clinic is equipped with one-way mirrors, every session is recorded, and the faculty supervisor is guiding you through your first cases.

 - We are one of only four COAMFTE accredited programs in WA – As a graduate of an accredited program, you will have 500 of 1000 direct client contact hours required for licensure in WA.

-- We place you for your practicum – We have established partnerships with five local community mental health agencies so that you do not have to go out and find one on your own.
+- We place you for your practicum – We have established partnerships with six local community mental health agencies so that you do not have to go out and find one on your own.

 - We value diversity – We value a diverse learning community.
 Together, we encounter and experience a rich variety of perspectives, ideas, belief systems and ways of thinking.
 In and out of class, we are enriched by each other’s stories, opinions, and personalities.